 Call up your mortgage provider to see if porting your mortgage will be possible.
-However, there are some things to watch out for.

 While porting your mortgage can seem more flexible and simpler than taking out a new mortgage, it may not always work out as smoothly in reality.

 In fact, you may be blocked from porting your mortgage if you no longer qualify for a mortgage, or if you need to borrow more than your existing mortgage is worth.
 There are some other things to watch out for like being forced to take out a new mortgage deal (instead of porting) and having to pay all the new fees, or ending up on a deal with a higher rate of interest.